kyma-project/docker-registry/tests/btp/README.md

 ## Overview

-This integration test verify if the Docker Registry works on semi production environment.
+This integration test verifies if the Docker Registry works in a semi-production environment.

-## How to use.
+## How to use

 Export the following environment variables:
 ```bash